IBM/StorageScaleVagrant/README.md

 | [libvirt](./libvirt)       | libvirt (KVM/QEMU)  |

+Please note that for AWS you might want to prefer the new "Cloudkit" Storage Scale capability that is also available with the Storage Scale Developer Edition.
+For more details about Cloudkit, please refer to the [documentation](https://www.ibm.com/docs/en/spectrum-scale/5.1.7?topic=reference-cloudkit).

 Once the virtual environment is provided, Storage Scale Vagrant uses the same scripts to install and configure Storage Scale.
-Storage Scale Vagrant executes those scripts automatically during the provisining process (`vagrant up`) for your preferred provider.
+Storage Scale Vagrant executes those scripts automatically during the provisioning process (`vagrant up`) for your preferred provider.

 | Directory                        | Description                                                         |
 |----------------------------------|---------------------------------------------------------------------|